 The Bank responded to support the MCs via its Strategic Preparedness and Response Program (SPRP).
-Through the extension of the SPRP Program, the IsDBG has increased the financing commitment from U\$2.27 billion in April 2020 to US\$4.43 billion.
+Through the extension of the SPRP Program, the IsDBG has increased the financing commitment from U\$2.27 billion in April 2020 to US\$4.67 billion at the end of 2021.
 The approved SPRP operations stand to benefit 59 million beneficiaries.